 d.
 Push Main View button at the top of the page and zoom out to full-page view as necessary.
 Adjust staff and system distance spacing using the tabs along the left margin.
-For more information on vertical spacing tabs, see "Vertical Reformatting (Line, staff and system spacing)", Section 7.4
+For more information on vertical spacing tabs, see "Vertical Reformatting (Line, staff and system spacing using tabs)", Section 6.2, on page 92

-7.5.4 Default Page Size and Type
+6.3.4 Default Page Size and Type

 In the English version of SmartScore, the default page size and type is Letter / Portrait.
-In European versions, A4/Portrait is the default page type.
+In European versions, A4 / Portrait is the default page type.
 The default for Page Type can be reset in Edit > Program Preferences.